lib3rate/which-bin-app/README.md

 ## Getting Started:
 Install all dependencies (using the `npm install` command).
 Be sure to install the server as well at https://github.com/lib3rate/which-bin-api and have it running in the background.
-Run the local server using the 'npm start' command in your terminal of choice.
+Run the local server using the `npm start` command in your terminal of choice.
 Direct your browser to http://localhost/3002.